 In teaching the release of Scalene trigger points to therapists over the years, a frequent concern is that most therapists become intimated by these trigger points.
 Granted, it can be difficult at first to accurately locate and release the Scalene trigger points by palpation, without putting any collateral pressure on the nerve trunks or blood vessels in the immediate region as you do so.
 For this reason, I detail a stretch-release technique for the Scalene trigger points in my instructional video: Trigger Point Therapy for the Scalene Muscle Group , that doesn’t require specific pressure on a Scalene trigger point to deactivate it.
 Still, I have noticed that the really effective therapists make the effort to explore this remarkable muscle group and learn how to release its trigger points safely and reliably.

 Got an iPad?
 Get the Trigger Point Therapy for the Scalenes Booklet for the iPad on the iBookstore.

-Click on the image below to view an excerpt from this video on YouTube:
+Click on the image below to view an excerpt from the Scalene Trigger Points video on YouTube:

 Related Myofascial Research and Links:

 - Cardiology and Myofascial Trigger Points: Janet G. Travell’s Contribution by David G. Simons, MD

 - Travell & Simons’ Myofascial Pain & Dysfunction: Upper Half of Body: Chapter 20-Scalene Muscles (google books reference)